 We all use electricity.
 Electricity is produced on power stations and then transmitted to so-called substations via power lines.
 Substations transform energy from one voltage level to another and distribute the energy further - to other substations and/or directly to the power consumer.

 Modern substations are automated and are often controlled remotely.
 Nevertheless, there are cases when certain operations need to be done manually by substation personnel.
 Unfortunately, sometimes incorrect actions of personnel lead to human death.
 This happens both to younger employees (due to inexperience) and to more experienced specialists (due to overconfidence).

-This problem could be partly solved by making a full-scale imitations of substation equipment and by training people on this safe model.
+This problem could be partly solved by making full-scale imitations of substation equipment and by training people on this safe model.
 However, such models are very expensive and they quickly become obsolete, which is why they aren't broadly used.

 Developing Substation in Virtual Reality

 What if there was a copy of real substation, made as 3D computer game?
 Then, in order to train personnel, it would be sufficient to put VR headset on the trainee, give him the list of all operations that need to be done, and let him train his professional skills with no risk for his life.

 This is the idea we had in mind, so together with OmniRoad company we started making this happen.
 The company was building the omni-directional treadmill and modelling 3D-objects, and our team was working on the software part of the project.

 We chose Unreal Engine 4, because, in comparison to Unity, it produces more realistic graphics, which is essential to make this project as close to the real life as possible.
 On a virtual substation, just like on the real one, there is a lot of equipment installed, and we implement logic for all this equipment from scratch, using Blueprint, visual scripting language of UE4.
 We supplied all moving objects, such as disconnectors, switches, buttons and tumblers, with programmatic animations.